freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 to provide a safer environment for those communications than regular corporate news networks, which may be compromised.

-Another key feature of SecureDrop is that *Journalists* can receive submissions from unknown sources without risking the security of their own machines and networks.
+Another key feature of SecureDrop is that journalists can receive submissions from unknown sources without risking the security of their own machines and networks.

 How it works
 ------------

-*Sources* and *Journalists* connect to SecureDrop using the Tor network.
+:ref:`Sources<glossary_source>` and :ref:`Journalists<glossary_journalist>` connect to SecureDrop using the Tor network.
 The SecureDrop software is running on premises on dedicated infrastructure (two physical servers and a firewall).

 The following steps describe how a SecureDrop submission is submitted, received and reviewed:

-1. A *Source* uploads a submission to the news organization using `Tor Browser <https://www.torproject.org/>`__.
+1. A Source uploads a submission to the news organization using `Tor Browser <https://www.torproject.org/>`__.

-2. A *Journalist* connects to SecureDrop using their *SecureDrop Workstation*, where *Journalists* can view the document, process it (e.g., to remove metadata or potential malware), print it, or export it to a dedicated device.
+2. A Journalist connects to SecureDrop using their *SecureDrop Workstation*, where Journalists can view the document, process it (e.g., to remove metadata or potential malware), print it, or export it to a dedicated device.

 .. seealso:: Check out
           :doc:`What makes SecureDrop Unique </introduction/what_makes_securedrop_unique>`
-          to read more about SecureDrop's approach to keeping *Sources* safe.
+          to read more about SecureDrop's approach to keeping Sources safe.

 User roles
 --------------